Current issues & deadlines

 - Master & international programmes

 Procedure following your submission to uni-assist

 Once uni-assist has checked and verified that all necessary documents have been submitted and all conditions for admission are met, you will be notified of this in the form of an assessment report ("Prüfbericht").
 This also includes your applicant number.
 Uni-assist will then forward your documents to us and we will include you in our selection process.

 Once the actual admissions procedure at the university has been completed, you will receive a notice from Goethe University stating whether you have been admitted or not, and giving further information.
 At the earliest, the admissions procedure is carried out 3-4 weeks after the final deadline.

 For courses for which you apply directly to the university, you will receive notification of admission from the university’s students registration office ("Studierendensekretariat").
-If you have applied to the "Studienkolleg" (preparatory college) at the International Study Centre (ISZ), the International Office will notify you of admission.
+If you have applied to the "Studienkolleg" (preparatory college) at the International Study Centre (ISZ), "Global Affairs, Study and Teaching" will notify you of admission.

 If you fail to meet formal requirements, you will be notified accordingly by uni-assist.
 Please make sure that uni-assist has received a valid mail address to contact you!
 This way, any remaining questions can be dealt with quickly and efficiently.

 Your documents will remain with uni-assist and can not be returned.